Natural Remedies for Seven Common Winter Problems

 3. Amla (Indian Gooseberry)

-Amla is rich in Vitamin C and prevents dryness of the hair and dandruff.
-In addition to that, it also prevents the itchy feeling on your scalp.
+Amla is rich in Vitamin C and prevents dandruff and the itchy feeling on the scalp.
 Here’s how you can prepare a hair mask using amla powder and a few tulsi leaves.
 Grind both to a paste, mix well and apply evenly.
 After around 30 minutes, rinse with water and a mild shampoo.

 4. Fenugreek (methi) seeds

 These seeds, though small, cure a variety of hair problems like excess hair fall, dandruff, dryness, baldness and hair thinning.
 You can either choose to soak them overnight and eat them on an empty stomach in the morning or make a fenugreek hair mask.
 For the hair mask, blend the seeds to a paste and then add some lime juice.
-Apply this paste to the hair ends and scalp and let sit for 30 minutes.
+Apply this paste to the scalp and the ends of the hair and let it sit for 30 minutes.
 Rinse with a mild shampoo to improve scalp health.

 5. Reetha and Shikakai

 For those of you who have naturally dry skin, the cold winter just adds to the trouble.
-Dry and flaky skin leads to itching and rashes, and a good home-made moisturiser is what you need to leave your skin looking smooth and shiny.
-Use it liberally after a bath and wait till it soaks in.
+Dry and flaky skin leads to itching and rashes, and a good natural ingredient is what you need to leave your skin feeling moisturised, and looking smooth and shiny.
+Moreover, those with existing skin issues could experience flare-ups when the mercury level drops down.
+Here’s are some home remedies that can help soothe dry skin and prevent or cure flare-ups during winters.

 1. Sunflower Seed Oil